The Mad Hatter Laughs Back

 Over the years this conversation about the origins of my hat, has come up hundreds of times.
 Many have little understanding of the spectacular effort required to create a photographic masterpiece, but they can comprehend that making a hat is not easy.
 Even though it was 50 times easier than my masterpiece.
 Similarly, when one of my masterpieces sells for tens of thousands, they understand that only too well, but then again, money is undoubtedly easier to comprehend than art.

 My hats have garnered literally thousands of compliments around London over the years, so were I to judge by vox pop alone, I definitely hit the spot.
 I have been on the receiving end of a few insults, too.
 But hey!
 It's an infinite Universe!
-Most humanoids have a rather pleasant disposition and demeanour, but you get the odd imbecile, weirdo or psycho hahahahaha.
+Most humanoids have a rather pleasant disposition and demeanour, we train them that way, but you get the odd imbecile, weirdo or psycho hahahahaha.
 If you do anything other than blend with the scenery, it comes with the territory.
 If you take a 7 billion sample of anything, you will always get a few that don't work properly.
 A small number of defective units.
 Such is order and chaos.
 Such is the human race hahahahaha

 People shout compliments from passing cars, utter praise as I'm passing by on the pavement and they walk over to me with munificent comments, in clubs, hotels and bars.
 The hats seem to cross class boundaries, too.
 Everything from "Spiffing good headgear ol' boy" to "Nice titfer mate" (usually pronounced 'noice').
 For those unfamiliar with Cockney rhyming slang, this colloquialism is a contraction of 'tit for tat - hat'.